akinsete/Flutter-Todo-MVP-App/README.md

 ## Getting Started

-This project is a starting point for a Flutter MVP application.
+A sample Flutter project using Clean architecture and MVP

 A few resources to get you started if this is your first Flutter project: